Deployment Process

 Strategy 3: Diff between Git branches

 A branch-based install deploys only the items that changed between two Git branches — for example, a feature branch versus the main branch.
-Like Strategy 2, this produces an artifact.
+Like Strategy 2, this produces an incremental artifact.

 When to use